todocono/bot5/ESP/WinterRobot/lib/BleComm/README.md

 ##### Command 0 - Set Direction and Speed of Motors

-Set the movement of the robot.
+Set movement and speed of motors.

 Payload format: